Meet our Associate Teachers...

 RICHARD WAS (DipMus, A.T.C.L.)

 Born in New Zealand, Richard attained Grade 8 from both Trinity College and the Royal Schools of Music by the time he was 15 and was subsequently chosen to participate in a masterclass by renowned pianist Michael Houstoun.
 Richard completed his Letters in 1987 and won the IRMT Schubert Scholarship competition that same year.
-After training with Bryan Sayer at Auckland University’s School of Music, Richard moved to Sydney in 1990 to continue his studies and start a piano-teaching studio.
+After training with Bryan Sayer at Auckland University’s School of Music, Richard moved to Sydney in 1990 to continue his studies and establish a piano-teaching studio.

 Learning with Richard…